RITRedteam/TheArk/docs/api-information.md

 ## /getAddresses
 Get assigned addreses from The Ark for the given server.
 You may specify a count in which the server will return `count` number of random addresses from the pool, this is useful for getting a random IP address to use from The Ark.
-If no `count` is specified, or `count` is < 1, The Ark will return all of the addresses.
+If no `count` is specified, The Ark will return all of the addresses.

 __Type:__ `GET`